orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-VCS; apply change to every version where this might apply, and the
+VCS; apply change to every version where this might apply, and respect the changes of those specific versions?

 ---